 Toxicity of Acrylic Paints

-Acrylic paints are water-based, meaning that they do not contain any harmful ingredients.
-This makes them less toxic than many other oil-based paints.
-Such paints are also very easy to clean and can simply be washed away using water and soap.
-However, these paints may still contain some toxic ingredients such as cobalt, manganese, cadmium, chromium, and lead.
+Acrylic paints are water-based but still could contain some toxic ingredients such as cobalt, manganese, cadmium, chromium, and lead.
 These ingredients can cause some side effects when precautions are not followed.

 You need to make sure the paint is used in a place that is well-ventilated.
 This is because they can become toxic when used for airbrushing, as they release some dust and fine particles.
 Protective gear is also recommended so that you do not breathe in the fine particles.
 Swallowing large amounts of paint can also cause harm.
 Paints that contain toxic chemicals usually have the ingredients on their label.
 Make sure to always check the label for ingredients every time before you purchase the paint.